Frequently Asked Questions

 How does Operation Food Search distribute food?

 Donated food is sorted at OFS and distributed to our nearly 200 Community Food Partner Agencies, such as food pantries, shelters and other community sites.
 We also get food directly to schools and other organizations for distribution to their communities.
-We use a drive-through distribution model as well, facilitated by partners, such as the St. Louis County Library, the Urban League, Beyond Housing, Catholic Charities and more.
+We sometimes use a drive-through distribution model as well.

 How can my organization become a member agency?